GilAvraham2909/resume-site/README.md

 # ResumeSite

-This project was generated with Angular version 15.0.5.
+A self intreduce website based on Angular version 15.0.5.

  ## How to run:
 1. Install all dependencies.